Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Introduction

-\textbf{Main Findings:} (1) PLMs with pre-training, then fine-tuning and inference paradigm are surprisingly not significantly affected by any contamination settings, overall yielding on average 0.16\% and -0.06\% of fluctuations on BLEU and METEOR over uncontaminated counterparts (\textit{p}-value$>$0.05).
-(2) Direct inference or small-scale fine-tuning uncovers the contamination effects on decoder-only PLMs, such as GPT-2, achieving 73.03\% and 47.18\% of overall lifting in terms of BLEU and METEOR (\textit{p}-value$<$0.05).
+\textbf{Main Findings:} (1) PLMs with pre-training, then fine-tuning and inference paradigm are surprisingly not significantly affected by any contamination settings, yielding on average (-0.07\%)--0.2\% and (-0.03\%)--0.13\% fluctuations on BLEU and METEOR over uncontaminated counterparts across three code tasks (\textit{p}-value$>$0.05).
+(2) Direct inference or small-scale fine-tuning uncovers the contamination effects on decoder-only PLMs, such as GPT-2.
+In particular, direct inference induces the most significant overestimation, reaching 54.09\% and 39.06\% in terms of BLEU and METEOR on average (\textit{p}-value$<$0.05).
 (3) Large-scale fine-tuning tends to eliminate the contamination effects of decoder-only PLMs by overwhelmingly learning with underlying knowledge and task alignment specifications.
-(4) LLMs with pre-training and inference paradigm are only affected by paired contamination, obtaining consistent lifting of 10.87\% and 5.67\% on both metrics overall (\textit{p}-value$<$0.05).
+(4) LLMs with pre-training then inference paradigm are only affected by paired contamination, on average obtaining consistent overestimation of 13.41\% and 7.39\% on both metrics overall (\textit{p}-value$<$0.05).
+(5) The above conclusions are applicable for both static- and dynamic-typed PLs, such as Java and Python.
 This paper makes the following contributions.

 (1) To the best of our knowledge, this is the first systematic study exploring fine-grained data contamination effects in code intelligence.

 (2) We propose a series of reproducible methods to extract contaminated samples for three code tasks and four contamination settings from the pretraining corpora of open-source LLMs, facilitating future contamination-related research.